csuet/AdvProg_AY2324/AdvProg_L7-Snake/README.md

 ### You are required to implement several methods of `Game.cpp` and `Snake.cpp`.
 They could be done via the instructions as follows:

-* Step 1: Fork this repo to your own account
+* Step 1: Fork this repo to your own account (Ignore if you did it before)
-* Step 2: Clone the forked repo to your local via the command: `git clone https://github.com/[YOUR_USERNAME]/snake.git`
+* Step 2: Clone the forked repo (Ignore if you did it before)
 * Step 3: Update the following methods:
     * In `Game.cpp`: